-Over the past 10 years, Dr. Kanji has worked diligently to build BOR from a fledgling organization to the multi-disciplinary powerhouse it is today.
+Over the past 10 years, Dr. Kanji and Dr Adeyinka with their Board has worked diligently to build BOR from a fledgling organization to the multi-disciplinary powerhouse it is today.

 Originally from Toronto, Dr. Kanji attended the University of Toronto for undergraduate studies, where he was recognized in 2004 as one of the Top 40 Minds of the Past 40 Years.
 Dr. Kanji obtained his Doctorate in Physical Therapy at Daemen College in Buffalo, NY before finishing post-Doctoral studies and clinical training at Johns Hopkins University in Baltimore, MD.

-Shortly after graduating, Dr. Kanji teamed up with his current business partner, Dr. Adeyinka Adepoju, and together, along with the help of key staff, were able to develop BOR’s current structure and operating climate.
+Shortly after graduating, Dr. Kanji teamed up Dr. Yinka Adepoju, the Founder and Director of Business Operations, and together, along with the help of key staff, were able to develop BOR’s current structure and operating climate.

-As CEO and Chairman Dr. Ali's long-term ambition and vision has been to improve access to physical and psychological rehabilitation for those in need in the Mid-Atlantic region, while building patient census and a wholistic, best practice-focused continuum of care through a unique Rehabilitation-based system.
+As Clinical Director Dr. Ali's long-term ambition and vision has been to improve access to physical and psychological rehabilitation for those in need in the Mid-Atlantic region, while building patient census and a wholistic, best practice-focused continuum of care through a unique Rehabilitation-based system.

 Early on, Dr. Ali D. Kanji realized that the combination and co-location of services acted synergistically to improve patient care, outcomes and prognosis while reducing healthcare costs.